 The memorandum first provides an overview of the legal landscape of state emergency response laws, including who can declare emergencies, the varying legal authorities granted by such declarations, and the scope and applicability of those authorities.
 Within this context, the memorandum then assesses local health officers’ and local governing bodies’ authority to require employers to provide paid sick leave, adopt eviction moratoriums, classify essential workers, and inspect jails.
 It also offers insights for local health officers, counties, and cities considering adoption of emergency orders or regulations related to these subjects.
 Finally, the memorandum identifies opportunities to sustain many of these policies even after the COVID-19 emergency subsides.

+This legal memorandum was last updated on May 15, 2020, and may not reflect recent changes to applicable laws, recommendations, and best practices.
 The memorandum does not independently assess the authority of local executives (eg, mayors).
 Additionally, the analysis applies only to California.
 Although similarities may exist in other states, understanding the legal landscape requires a state-specific analysis.